fushizaki/fushizaki/README.md

   {
     "AI";
     "robotics";
-    "learning Japanese & getting into biomedical systems basics";
+    "learning Japanese & getting into cybersecurity systems basics";
-    "medical systems";
+    "security systems";
-    "life in japan";
     "paint with acrylic and oil painting";
   }

-goal:  live and work in as a biomedical engineer while embracing my artist side
+goal:  live and work in as a cybersecurity engineer while embracing my artist side
 ```
 &ThickSpace;